|Fall 2019 Regular Start Semester – Aix-en-Provence, France||$19,695*||Arrive Sept. 7, 2019 – Depart Dec. 18, 2019||MSAF|

 - Drawing (mandatory core class, taught in English)

 - Painting (mandatory core class, taught in English)

 - One French language class (will be taught at The IAU School of Humanities and Social Sciences)

 All courses with course number FRE are taught in French.
 All other courses are taught in English, unless otherwise noted.

 Classes are assigned on a first come, first served basis, so it is best to apply early!

 Course offerings and schedules are subject to change.

-Helpful Tip: All students should get at least 2 electives approved by their academic advisor, in case of changes in course availability or schedule conflicts.
+Helpful Tip: All students should get at least 2 electives approved by their home institution, in case of changes in course availability or schedule conflicts.
 That way, if a class is full or cancelled, or if the classes you want to take meet at the same time, you’ll already have back-up classes that you know your school will accept.
 When you pre-register for classes (this happens after you’re accepted), you will have to list a total of 2 possible electives on your registration form, in order of preference.
 Please note: a French placement exam will determine your appropriate French class placement.

 What Makes Marchutz Special?